Looking for the most perfect stuffing recipe for the coming holidays? Look no further: Apple Butter and Sage Stuffing.

 This is a great recipe for the coming holidays.
-It uses Robbie’s Gourmet Sausage Company‘s Apple Butter and Sage Sausages.
-It’s like fall in a sausage and it works really well in this stuffing.
-Robbie will have the shop will be open this weekend, Saturday and Sunday from 10am-3pm.
-This, og course gives you plenty of time to stock up at the saucisserie.
+It uses Robbie’s Gourmet Sausage Company‘s Apple Butter and Sage Sausages from Windsor, Ontario.
+It’s like fall in a sausage and it works really well in this recipe.

 If you don’t have the opportunity to use the Apple Butter and Sage sausages try experimenting with your favourite links.

 - 5 cups of bread, cut into cubes

 - ½ cup olive oil, plus 2 tablespoons

 - 2 tablespoons dried oregano

 - Apple, Butter & Sage Sausage, 4 links, casings removed